Charcoal Toothbrush – Yes, It’s Better And Here’s Why

 So, will a charcoal toothbrush whiten your teeth?

-Having cleaned over 100,000 months, I’m compelled to answer yes.
+I am tempted to say yes after cleaning so many mouths.
 Tooth dulling stains such as Coffee, Tea, Red Wine, and Soy Sauce will all be susceptible to the attraction of activated carbon.
 Some of this will occur at a molecular level, while the rest will be direct physical entrapment.
 It’s essentially a toothbrush bristle that acts like a sponge.

 How about antibacterial/antiviral properties?